-- Five year survival for children with hepatoblastoma (a type of liver cancer) has more than trebled since the late 1970s.
+- Five year survival figures for children with hepatoblastoma (a type of liver cancer) has more than trebled since the late 1970s.

-- Survival for children with rhabdomyosarcoma (a type of muscle cancer) has doubled since the early 1970s.
+- Survival figures for children with rhabdomyosarcoma (a type of muscle cancer) has doubled since the early 1970s.

 - Now around eight out of ten children survive kidney cancer compared to only six in ten in the early 1970s.

 - Around six out of ten children with neuroblastoma (a cancer of the nerve tissue) are cured.